 COVID-19 Situation and Activity

 On March 24, with just four hours notice, India went into a 21-day lockdown.
-The abrupt lockdown has triggered a massive humanitarian and migration crisis as workers scramble to get home.
-The lockdown has also resulted in a massive loss of livelihood: no informal workers in Delhi – street vendors, domestic workers, carpenters, autorickshaw drivers, etc. – are allowed to work.
-Police are now patrolling the slums to ensure people stay inside and there have been reports of arbitrary police harassment, including of shopkeepers selling essential goods and services.
+The abrupt lockdown triggered a massive humanitarian and migration crisis as workers scrambled to get home.
+The lockdown has led to a massive loss of livelihoods with no informal workers in Delhi – street vendors, domestic workers, carpenters, autorickshaw drivers, etc. – allowed to work.
+Police patrol the slums to ensure people stay inside and there have been reports of arbitrary police harassment, including of shopkeepers selling essential goods and services.

 More about the situation in Delhi for informal workers, and the response

 WIEGO’s Focal City Delhi (FCD) project seeks to improve outcomes for urban informal workers in three sectors: home-based workers, street vendors, and waste pickers.

 - Reimagining Urban Housing for Those Who Have Always Worked From Home

 - For Street Hawkers Stripped of Their Livelihood, Direct Income Transfers Can Ease Distress

 - Covid-19: How India Can Ensure that Women in the Informal Sector Get the Protection They Deserve

 - Delhi’s Free Public Transportation for Women Could be an Economic Game-Changer for the Poorest

 - Can Waste Pickers Help Solve Delhi’s Towering Trash Problem?